Grzybkowa/Testing_Portfolio/README.md

 1) I am taking a full stack course taught by GoIT.
 One of the summary assignments in the HTML/CSS section was to create a responsive website.
 The site was created based on the graphic design in Figma and the guidelines I received from the mentor.
 [WebStudio website](https://grzybkowa.github.io/goit-markup-hw-08-full-project-with-portfolio-page)

-2) The HTML/CSS module ended with a group project to create a responsive website for an ice cream shop.
+2) The HTML/CSS module ended with a group project to create a responsive website for an ice cream shop( [IceCream Shop website](https://barteknr1.github.io/Projekt-grupowy/) ).
 Thanks to this project, I understood how GitHub works, learned how to work on branches and resolve conflicts.
 My tasks in the project:
 - creating the "Products" section (responsive);
 - creating a reusable modal window;
 - creating a grid and applying it to the other sections;
-- checking that all images/graphics have been added in a resolution suitable for Retina; [IceCream Shop website](https://barteknr1.github.io/Projekt-grupowy/)
+- checking that all images/graphics have been added in a resolution suitable for Retina;

 **SQL**